Likhit-Sakhare/CODECRAFT_AD_02/README.md

   - Learned how to implement automatic bullet point generation, where pressing Enter after a numbered line (1.) automatically adds the next (2.).

 #### **Importance of providing a Unique Key in LazyColumn**
-  - Encountered a UI issue where deleting a todo makes the todos below that deleted that todo disappear from the Ui.
+  - Encountered a UI issue where deleting a todo makes the todos below that deleted that todo disappear from the UI.
   - Realized that without a unique key, Jetpack Compose reuses UI elements in LazyColumn, leading to inconsistencies.
   - Solved the issue by assigning the id of each todo as the key, this ensured that deleting a specific todo only affected the intended item.